Arkley

-Arkley is an area of north London, England, within the London Borough of Barnet.
+Arkley is a village in Greater London, England, within the London Borough of Barnet.
 It is located 10.6 mi north-northwest of Charing Cross.

-It consists of a long village strung out between Barnet and Stirling Corner, roughly centred on the "Gate" pub, and composed of the ancient hamlets of Barnet Gate, Rowley Green and Arkley.
+It consists of a long village strung out between Barnet and Stirling Corner, and composed of the ancient hamlets of Barnet Gate, Rowley Green and Arkley.
 At 482 ft above sea level, Arkley is one of the highest points in London.

 History

 Toponymy

 The origins of the name Arkley are unclear; it is first recorded as Arkleyslond in 1332.
 The first element of the name appears to come from the Old English word (e)arc (or ark, meaning a chest, bin or other wooden receptacle), while the second element is from leāh, a woodland clearing or glade. –lond in the earlier name means "cultivated ground".
 The name Arkley would thus mean "woodland clearing by the ark or by the place where arks are made".